 Now, with Triptcip, it is possible for music acts to create stunning visuals for their music without having to rely on visual artists and auction them off to generate an independent income stream.

-If you want to be among the first to learn about their artist line-up.
-Get more information about their NFT hub, subscribe on Triptcip’s website for updates.
+If you want to be among the first to learn about their artist line-up or get more information about their NFT hub, subscribe on Triptcip’s website for updates.

 While NFT technology is still in its very early stages, it has great potential.
 All that the experts need to do is adapt and improve on it.
 The music industry is currently at a crossroads and there are plenty of directions it can go, especially digitally.
-A lot of artists want to represented more, either financially or creatively.
+A lot of artists want more representation, either financially or creatively.
 NFTs have the potential to solve that problem.

-Keep up with what’s new at Triptcip below:
+Keep up with what’s new at Triptcip on Instagram.